 Of course, there are already impressive charities out there such as Cricket Without Boundaries who grow the game and encourage health messaging and social change.

-Much like the Toilet Twinning concept, with my idea, a cricket club would get a certificate with a picture of their twinned club.
+Much like the Toilet Twinning concept, with my idea, a cricket club would get connected with a cricket club in another country.

-Down the line, you could encourage a partnership between the two linked clubs with players and coaches going between the two.
+Down the line, you could encourage a partnership between the two linked clubs with players and coaches going between the two, fundraising and learning from each other.

-Towns are twinned, toilets are twinned, Arnold Schwarzenegger and Danny DeVito are twinned – why not cricket clubs?
+Towns are twinned, toilets are twinned, Arnold Schwarzenegger and Danny DeVito were twins (back in 1988) – why not cricket clubs?

 Cricket Mower Loan Scheme